bdoms/trestle/readme.md

 git clone git@github.com:bdoms/trestle.git
 ```

-If you don't want to retain the history as part of your project I recommend this one line squash:
+If you don't want to retain the history as part of your project then we recommend this one line squash:

 ```bash
 git reset $(git commit-tree HEAD^{tree} -m "Initial commit.")